CultureFactsSecurity and Serenity: Iceland's Remarkable Crime Rate

 Low Crime Rate

-One of the most important factors when looking at safety is the crime rate in the country.
-The current population of Iceland in 2022 is 345,393.
-This number plays a big part in how crime rates, or crime index, is calculated.
+One of the most important factors when assessing safety is the crime rate in the country.
+Iceland's current population in 2024 is 393,396, and this number plays a big part in how crime rates, or crime indexes, are calculated.

 Basically, you take the number of crimes reported to law enforcement agencies for every 100,000 people within a population.